 Take your time!
 Remember to remove your jewellery when washing your hands, taking off your makeup, putting on perfume.
 The particles in these and in many daily cosmetics can become present in cavities and form a toxic blend of materials that may lead to premature deterioration of the metal in the long term.
 If you do find yourself wearing your jewellery when you come into contact with cosmetics, remember to subject yourself and your item to some rapid washing to eliminate the residue.

 It is also important to know what can cause harm.
 Regular contact with household detergents may damage certain precious stones and pearls.
 Gold is particularly sensitive to any products containing mercury, which could inflict irreversible damage.
 Sulphide which is present in eggs tarnishes silver.
-Avoid wearing them to the beach, pool, when playing sport, doing cooking, housework, gardening, but also avoid sliding your pendant along its chain, wearing multiple rings on the same fingers or on fingers next to each other.
+Avoid wearing them to the beach, pool, when playing sport, working, doing cooking, housework, gardening, but also avoid sliding your pendant along its chain, wearing multiple rings on the same fingers or on fingers next to each other.
 We strongly advise that you keep your items stored in the case they came in or to ensure they are individually placed in your home and travel jewellery boxes.
 All these can cause knocks and scratches, all things that can be avoided.
 Lastly to ensure you do not place your items too close to intense sources of heat or radioactivity.

 An idea is to take into account your regular activities when even choosing your jewellery.